Abington Flower Planting Services

 Contact Abington’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper garden material disposal in Abington is essential for environmental stewardship and compliance with local and state regulations.
-Residents should separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments may be disposed of through residential waste channels.
+Proper garden material disposal in Abington is essential for environmental stewardship and compliance with state regulations.
+Residents must separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments should be disposed of through residential waste channels.
 Plant debris, including leaves and trimmings, is accepted during the seasonal yard waste collection (April–November) in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-For integration with composting programs and to coordinate volunteer garden initiatives or Master Gardener projects, contact:
+Coordination with local volunteer garden programs and Master Gardener initiatives, often in partnership with the Abington Parks and Recreation Department, supports community beautification and sustainable practices.
+For guidance on disposal schedules and composting integration, contact:

 Abington Department of Public Works